OneSparse/OneSparse/README.md

 relationships, the graphical form shows the procedural approach, and the sparse matrix form shows the algebraic approach.

+The diagram below shows the three paradigms of sparse graph computation, relational, procedural and algebraic.
+Each approach contains the exact same information, each edge is represented as an element of a table, graph, or matrix.
+With OneSparse, programmers can choose which approach best fits their needs, and move seamlessly between them:

 ![Tables, Graphs, and Matrices](./docs/table_graph_matrix.png)

 The algebraic approach offers a powerful abstraction over the